-LEE Ka Shing, aged 44, a Committee Member of the 12th Beijing Committee, and previously a Committee Member of the 10th Guangxi Zhuangzu Zizhiqu Committee and of the 10th Foshan Committee, of the Chinese People's Political Consultative Conference, PRC, has been an Executive Director of the Company since 1993 and was the Vice Chairman up to June 2015.
+LEE Ka Shing, aged 45, a Committee Member of the 12th Beijing Committee, and previously a Committee Member of the 10th Guangxi Zhuangzu Zizhiqu Committee and of the 10th Foshan Committee, of the Chinese People's Political Consultative Conference, has been an Executive Director of the Company since 1993 and was the Vice Chairman up to June 2015.
 On 1 July 2015, he was re-designated from the Vice Chairman to the Chairman and Managing Director of the Company and was appointed as the chairman of the Nomination Committee and a member of the Remuneration Committee of the Company.
 He was educated in Canada.
 Mr Lee is the vice chairman of Henderson Development Limited ("Henderson Development").
-He is also the vice chairman of Henderson Land Development Company Limited as well as a non-executive director of The Hong Kong and China Gas Company Limited, all of which are listed companies.
+He is also the vice chairman of Henderson Land Development Company Limited ("Henderson Land"), chairman and chief executive officer of Miramar Hotel and Investment Company, Limited as well as a non-executive director of The Hong Kong and China Gas Company Limited, all of which are listed companies.
 He is a member of The Court of The Hong Kong Polytechnic University.
-Mr Lee is a director of Henderson Development, Henderson Land, Kingslee S.A., Banshing Investment Limited, Markshing Investment Limited, Covite Investment Limited and Gainwise Investment Limited which have discloseable interests in the Company under the provisions of the Securities and Futures Ordinance.
+Mr Lee is a director of Henderson Development, Henderson Land, Banshing Investment Limited, Markshing Investment Limited, Covite Investment Limited and Gainwise Investment Limited which have discloseable interests in the Company under the provisions of the Securities and Futures Ordinance.
 He is the son of Dr Lee Shau Kee, the brother of Dr Lee Ka Kit, the brother-in-law of Mr Li Ning and the relative of Mr Lee Tat Man.

-Dr LEE Ka Kit, GBS, JP, DBA (Hon), aged 52, a Member of the Standing Committee of the 12th National Committee of the Chinese People's Political Consultative Conference, has been an Executive Director and Vice Chairman of the Company since 1993.
+Dr LEE Ka Kit, GBS, JP, DBA (Hon), aged 53, a Member of the Standing Committee of the 12th National Committee of the Chinese People's Political Consultative Conference, has been an Executive Director and Vice Chairman of the Company since 1993.
 He was educated in the United Kingdom and has been primarily responsible for the development of the business of Henderson Land Group in the People's Republic of China since 1985.
 He is the vice chairman of Henderson Development Limited ("Henderson Development").
 He is also the vice chairman of Henderson Land Development Company Limited ("Henderson Land"), as well as a non-executive director of The Hong Kong and China Gas Company Limited and The Bank of East Asia, Limited, all of which are listed companies.
-He previously served as a non-executive director of Intime Department Store (Group) Company Limited (now known as Intime Retail (Group) Company Limited), a listed company, until his retirement on 31 May 2013.
 He was appointed as a Justice of the Peace in 2009 and was awarded the Gold Bauhinia Star (GBS) in 2015 by the Government of the Hong Kong Special Administrative Region.
 He has been appointed Council Member of the Hong Kong Trade Development Council for two years from 1 January 2016.
 He was awarded an Honorary University Fellowship by The University of Hong Kong in 2009 and an Honorary Degree of Doctor of Business Administration by Edinburgh Napier University in July 2014.
 He is a director of Henderson Development and Henderson Land which have discloseable interests in the Company under the provisions of the Securities and Futures Ordinance.
 He is the son of Dr Lee Shau Kee, the brother of Mr Lee Ka Shing, the brother-in-law of Mr Li Ning and the relative of Mr Lee Tat Man.